-We have a team of 300 lawyers, 1,400 supporting employees and several former FBI agents who ensure that Morgan & Morgan is equipped to handle even the most complex whistleblower lawsuits.
+We have a team of 550 lawyers, over 3,000 supporting employees and several former FBI agents who ensure that Morgan & Morgan is equipped to handle even the most complex whistleblower lawsuits.
 We deal with all cases involving:

 - Medicare & Medicaid Fraud

 - Tariff/Duty Fraud